10 July - 28 July 2023, Fred Kavli Science Center, Eresfjord, Norway

 Computational Neuroscience and Inference from data are disciplines that extensively use tools from Mathematics and Physics to understand the behavior of model neuronal networks and analyze data from real experiments.
 Due to its interdisciplinary nature and the complexity of the neuronal networks, the list of techniques that are borrowed from Physics and Mathematics is an extensive one.
 Although using tools from standard curriculum of Physics, Mathematics and Engineering is common, more advanced research requires methods and techniques that are not usually covered in any single discipline.

-Organizers: Yasser Roudi, Ines Samengo, Nicolai Waniek, Ivan Davidovich and Benjamin Dunn, Chewy (Chief Security Officer)
+Organizers: Ines Samengo, Nicolai Waniek, and Ivan Davidovich

 Lectures (this is not a final list)